glubian/connect-four-server/README.md

 # configure which address and socket to use
 address = "192.168.0.101"
 socket = 443

-# set this to your hosting directory
-serve_from = "./static"

 # point these to your certificate files
 private_key_file = "./certs/key.pem"